Brief Introduction to Chinese History — Dynasties, Rise and Fall of Empires, and Important Historical Events

 There were eras of Three Kingdoms (220 — 280), the Jin Dynasty (265 — 420), and Northern and Southern Dynasties (420 — 589).

-Each kingdom occupied some places in China and kept fighting, but none of them could unify the whole of the nation and build a unified empire, like the Qin and Han Dynasties.
+Each kingdom occupied some places in China and kept fighting, but none of them could unify the nation and build a unified empire, like the Qin and Han Dynasties.

 Furthermore, this was an era of aristocracy and manorial economies.

 Nobles obtained vast power and land, while more and more people became slaves.

 Consequently, political power was strictly limited to aristocratic clans.
-Family origins, again, triumphed ability.
+Family origins, again, triumphed over ability.

 Pottery Model of Noble's Fortress (Wu Bao) of the Three Kingdoms Era — Wuhan Museum

 Meanwhile, essential ideologies, such as Confucianism and the Divine of King, were severely challenged and suppressed.

 Hence, intelligent and well-educated people started to pursue peace in nature, Taoism, or metaphysics.
-They paid more attention to art, literature, and alcohol, since the endless wars and chaos were not an ideal environment to realize their decent political ambitions.
+They paid more attention to art, literature, and alcohol, feeling the endless wars and chaos was not an ideal environment to realize their decent political ambitions.

 Kingdoms in the south kept growing steadily, whose culture and economy both developed well.

 While in the North, a great but sad king named Yuan Hong implemented reforms that promoted national amalgamation, economy, and politics.

 Decades later, this divisive period was ended by a king in the north named Yang Jian, who defeated other kingdoms and established a unified empire named Sui.
 Read More Three Kingdoms, Wei, Northern and Southern Dynasties

 Sui Dynasty — Ephemeral Splendor and Exceptional Innovations

-This was a wealthy and innovative dynasty, which built the Imperial Examination System and The Grand Canal, established a political system that had been implemented in the next millennium, and developed agriculture, construction, technology, and science well.
+This was a wealthy and innovative dynasty that built the Imperial Examination System and The Grand Canal, established a political system implemented in the following millennium, and developed agriculture, construction, technology, and science well.

 However, this was also a very short empire, which the extremely controversial Emperor Yang Guang ended.

 He took over a wealthy, stable empire from his father but buried it by himself through many radical policies, most of which were not theoretically wrong.
 Read More About Sui Dynasty

 Tang Dynasty — Poetic Golden Era